asalavaty/influential/README.md

 corresponding means in opposite directions.

-Check out [our paper](https://XXX.YYY) (not published yet) for a more complete description of the IHS formula and all of its underpining methods and analyses.
+Check out [our paper](https://XXX.YYY) (not published yet) for a more complete description of the IHS formula and all of its underpinning methods and analyses.

 ## Author